Yandy Díaz Player Props: Rays vs. Nationals

 Nationals Pitching Rankings (2022)

-- Nationals pitchers combined to allow 244 total home runs at a clip of 1.5 per game (the most in the league).
+- Nationals pitchers combined to surrender 244 total home runs at a rate of 1.5 per game (the most in the league).

-- Kuhl makes his first start of the season for the Nationals.
+- Corbin (0-1) pitches for the Nationals to make his second start of the season.

-- The 30-year-old righty last appeared Saturday, Oct.
-1 against the Los Angeles Dodgers, when he started and went 3 1/3 innings.
+- The lefty last pitched on Thursday against the Atlanta Braves, when he went three innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.